 13) Photocopy pages of your guidebook or take your e-book reader

-Rather than bringing heavy books – just photocopy the essential pages that you need.
+This is a great packing tip for globetrotters who like to travel light.
+Rather than bringing heavy books, just photocopy the essential pages that you need.
 It’ll save space and reduce weight.
 Or – if you have an e-book reader, just download the book instead.